Do you often wonder how the professionals in your industry handle their small business marketing efficiently?

 By linking to someone in an article, you’ve already given them something of value and are on great footing to start a conversation about how both of you can continue to help each other.

-The key to small business marketing in 2016 is focus.
+The key to small business marketing is focus.
 There are so many great distribution channels out there: organic SEO, PPC advertising, Facebook, Yelp, Twitter, and a dozen more growing sites and apps.